ricab/scope_guard/docs/precond.md

 ### invocable with no arguments

 The callback MUST be invocable with no arguments.
+Additional arguments are [intentionally](design.md#no-extra-arguments) not supported.
 The client MAY use a capturing lambda to easily pass something that takes arguments in its original form.

 ###### Compile time enforcement: